 Our Next Steps

-In the spring of 2018 we want to begin the initial construction phase.
-It includes the modification of the currently existing, approximately one kilometer long, low-voltage line that connects the hydroelectric power station to the industrial campus, to a medium-voltage transmission line.
+In the fall of 2018 we want to begin the initial construction phase.
+It includes the modification of the currently existing, approximately one kilometer long, low-voltage line that connects the hydroelectric power station to the industrial campus.
 In addition, the recently built turbine house will be activated and connected to the power grid.
 Thereafter, enough electrical power will be available for most of the year to reliably supply many consumers inside the industrial campus.
 This will significantly improve the current situation for the companies that produce, among other things, juices, soaps, coffee and sunflower oil.